sloDevz/Logan_Hackathon_WeatherApp/README.md

 # Logan_Hackathon_WeatherApp
-The commits for the first Hackathon Ellen iOS School
+Commits for the first Hackathon in Ellen iOS School